 Distance to Power (Electricity): The goals in SDG 7 is to ensure access to affordable, reliable, sustainable, and modern energy, and distance to powerlines is only one of many possible infrastructural themes, and it is possible to use this technique for other SDG, like water sources (in SDG 6).
 Solving this using Coast function (raster) from powerlines, and maximum distance inside a community and QGIS operation: Zonal Statistics.

 Distance to Roads (Transportation): Sustainable transport is part of many Sustainable Development Goals (SDGs), and in this example, the distance to a road is used as an indicator of how well a location (inside a community) is connected to the larger road network of that community, as an indicator for development.
-Method used: Coast function (raster) from roads, and average distance inside a community and QGIS operation: Zonal Statistics.
+The method used: Coast function (raster) from roads, and average distance inside a community and QGIS operation: Zonal Statistics.

 Population (the driver): The four SDG themes are set against the population distribution in Burundi so that either the communities with high populations are selected (maximum impact) or with the lowest populations (increased need for development).
 The method used here: Sum the population within a community boundary and QGIS operation: Zonal Statistics.